DavAug/chi/docs/source/getting_started/fitting_models_to_data.rst

 response.

 To find a better description of the treatment response, we have two options:
-1. we can try to find parameters values that make the model output describe the measurements more closely; or 2. we can define a new mechanistic model and see whether this new model is able to describe the measurements better.
-This tutorial will be about how we can find better model parameters.
+1. we can try to find parameter values that improves the proximity of the model output to the measurements; or 2. we can define a new mechanistic model and see whether this new model is able to describe the measurements better.
+This tutorial will be about the former and detail how we can find better model parameters.

 Estimating model parameters from data: Background
 *************************************************

-Before we can try to find parameter values that most closely describe the treatment response measurements, we first need to agree on what we mean by "*most closely*" for the relationship between the mechanistic model output and the measurements.
+Before we can try to find parameter values that describe the observed treatment response most closely, we first need to agree on what we mean by "*most closely*" for the relationship between the mechanistic model output and the measurements.
-The most naive way to define this notion of closeness is to use the distance between the measurements and the model output, i.e. the difference between the measured values and the simulated values.
-If we used the distance to define closeness, the model parameters that would most closely describe the measurements would be those parameter values that make the mechanistic model output perfectly match the measurements, leading to a distances of 0 ng/mL at all measured time points.
+An intuitive way to define this notion of closeness is to use the distance between the measurements and the model output, i.e. the difference between the measured values and the simulated values.
+Then the model parameters that most closely describe the measurements would be those parameter values that make the mechanistic model output perfectly match the measurements, resulting in distances of 0 ng/mL between the model output and the measurements at all measured time points.
 However, as outlined in Sections 1.3 and 1.4 of the :doc:`quick_overview`, measurements of treatment responses are imprecise and noisy, and will therefore not perfectly represent the treatment response dynamics.
-Consequently, if we were to match the model outputs to measurements, we would actually end up with an inaccurate description of the treatment response because we would be paying too much attention to the measurement noise.
+Consequently, if we were to match the model outputs to measurements perfectly, we would end up with an inaccurate description of the treatment response as our model would be paying too much attention to the measurement noise.

 One way to improve our notion of closeness is to incorporate the measurement process into our computational model of the treatment response, thereby